stefanthoss/stefandroid-blog/_posts/2025-04-16-install-nvidia-drivers-arm64.md

 3. Debian repository: Doesn't provide the latest version but it's easy to keep up-to-date with `apt`

-In addition, I also want to install the [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) which is necessary to build and run GPU accelerated Docker containers.
+In addition, I also want to install the [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) which is necessary to build and run GPU-accelerated Docker containers.
 Luckily, the official Nvidia repository for the container toolkit supports ARM64.

 The following playbook shows how Nvidia drivers can be installed via Ansible on an ARM64 or x64 machine running Debian by using the Nvidia drivers from the Debian repository (option 3) and the container toolkit from the Nvidia repositories.
-I chose the Debian repository over the Nvidia `.run` driver because maintainability it more important to me than the latest driver version.
-As of February 2025, the latest version for Linux was 550 but the Debian-provided version which gets installed here is 535.
+I chose the Debian repository over the Nvidia `.run` driver because maintainability is more important to me than the latest driver version.
+As of February 2025, the latest driver version for Linux was 550.
+The Debian-provided version which gets installed here is 535.
 From my experience, this should not matter for most homelab use cases.

 ```yaml